About Math Placement at NAU

 - NAU Math Placement Test

-Do I have to take the NAU Math Placement Test?
-Accordion Closed
+I think I need to take the Math Placement Test Accordion Closed

 To determine if you need to take the NAU Math Placement Test, you’ll first need to determine the following 2 items: